njokuScript/ripple-pay/README.md

 ![userSearch](/images/newest_user_search.png)
 ![sending](/images/newest_banksend.png)

-ripplePay is a revolutionary mobile app that implements the following

 ## Features
 * Users can signup and login to their accounts
 * Users can see their incoming and outgoing ripple transactions and their balance